 Looking for a cool place to crash?
 Check out these sweet pads, from refined alpine cottages to a desert trailer with a view.

-Leave your car at home.
+While a Durango vacation rental is a popular item, not all are so close to downtown.
+For the Stonehouse, leave your car at home.
 This refinished Main Avenue cobblestone loft is in the middle of everything in downtown Durango.
 Walk to the pubs and cafés, walk to the river or walk to the woods.

 A labor of love two years in the making for the building’s owner, Manhattan transplant George Schmidt renovated the entire building.
 He called it the perfect project.